ZYFXzz/DL4M_Final_Piano_Judges_with_Music2Latent/README.md

 1. Piano Judges: https://arxiv.org/abs/2407.04518
 2. Music2latent: https://arxiv.org/abs/2408.06500

-Piano Judges employs several audio encoders for solo piano recording understanding, the project aims to integrate a new audio encoder Music2latent into this pipeline, and test Music2Latent MIR downstream task performance in audio understanding.
+Piano Judges employs several audio encoders for solo piano recording understanding, the project aims to integrate a new audio encoder Music2Latent into this pipeline, and test Music2Latent MIR downstream task performance in audio understanding.

 ## Dataset

 Technique Audio, part of the PID dataset released by Piano Judges.

-1. download the data through this link provided by the author : https://drive.google.com/drive/folders/1IuV5Vo6Nc5GE4KYbfanv8B_AzYu02NYI
+1. Download the data through this link provided by the author : https://drive.google.com/drive/folders/1IuV5Vo6Nc5GE4KYbfanv8B_AzYu02NYI

 ## Model
 ![Alt text](model_architecture.png)
-diagram from original Piano Judge Paper
+Diagram from original Piano Judge Paper

 Explain the model architecture that your project uses.
 Be sure to include an architecture diagram here!